Welcome to Hour of Code on Codesters!

 Through Codesters Hour of Code projects you will be introduced to a variety of programming concepts by creating fun games, art, and animations.
 In the process, you will learn Python, a real programming language used every day at companies like Facebook, Pinterest, and YouTube.

 Codesters works best if each student is able to work on their own computer, but it is also suitable for pair programming.
 Make sure that each computer has a modern web browser, like Chrome, Safari, or Firefox installed.
-Codesters works best in Chrome.
-Codesters does not use sound, so it is not necessary to obtain headphones.
+Codesters works best on Chrome.

 Decide which lesson you’d like to teach.
-We have five lessons available that are meant to be self guided.
-All lessons are available with English or Spanish instructions.
-Students can choose the version they want to work with by clicking a link at the beginning of the lesson.
-Students can work through them at their own pace, and each activity provides the student feedback to guide them towards the correct answer.
-Each self-guided activity includes a teacher guide and debugging support materials .
+We have eleven lessons available that are meant to be self guided.
+Students can choose which lesson they want to work on from the Hour of Code page by clicking on the "Start Coding" button.
+Students can work through the lesson at their own pace, and each activity provides the student feedback to guide them towards the correct answer.
+Each self-guided lesson includes a teacher guide and debugging support materials .

 Self-guided activities suitable for beginners ages 9 and up: